 "Danish pastries with tea or coffee will be served as soon as we're airborne".
 Those were the final words of Corporal Carl Morgan's pre-flight briefing to the passengers on ZD621, the British Aerospace 125 executive jet of RAF number 32 Squadron which was to lead the formation of 10 Red Arrows' Hawks throughout the tour.
 We passengers smiled at each other as we settled into the comfortable VIP seats.
 How civilised and how very British.
 The date was 20 June 1990; the time 8.10am.

 Above: Roy Fleckney on the BAe 125 aircraft steps and Mick George on the right with a couple of groundcrew in the centre.

 There were five passengers on board.
 The senior man was Air Commodore Bruce Latton, Commandant of the Central Flying School, who would be in charge of the detachment until we reached Leningrad.
 Squadron Leader Roger Matthews, the Senior Medical Officer at RAF Scampton, carried mysterious bagsful of potions and pills designed to ease the queasiest of stomachs and to purify the foulest of waters.
 I believe, but was never able to confirm, that he had also packed onto the support Hercules aircraft stocks of pure British blood so that none of us would be contaminated with Soviet blood should we need a transfusion.
 I can personally confirm that he also carried several large bottles of Glenfiddich malt whisky - presumably for medicinal purposes.
 Then there was Squadron Leader Mick George, at that time one of the most accomplished Russian interpreters in the RAF.
 Until shortly before the Soviet Tour, Mick had been the Senior Air Traffic Control Officer (SATCO) at Scampton and he now served on the newly-formed Joint Arms Control Implementation Group (JACIG), also based at Scampton.
-Although Mick was not aircrew, his excellent knowledge of Russian and his familiarity with international air traffic control procedures were sufficient qualifications to make his seat on the tour unchallengeable.
+Although Mick was not aircrew, his excellent knowledge of Russian, much better than mine, and his familiarity with international air traffic control procedures were sufficient qualifications to make his seat on the tour unchallengeable.